-A simple BDD DSL for writing tests.
+A simple behavior-driven development (BDD) domain-specific language for writing tests.
 The language is similar to RSpec for Ruby or Mocha for JavaScript.
 BDD tests read like sentences and it should thus be easier to understand what the specification of a function/component is.

 Details